 Searching for Vietnam’s paradise islands?
 Hon Son and Nam Du islands in the Mekong Delta are for you!
 This guide shares everything you need to know for planning a trip to these untouched islands.

 Nam Du and Hon Son are some of Vietnam’s best-kept secrets.
 Located off the southern tip of Vietnam, these tropical islands only recently opened to foreign travellers and embody paradise, with clear blue waters and palm-lined beaches.
-Both islands are tiny, with little more than a small harbour and a single track road that loops the island.
-What Nam Du and Hon Son lack in infrastructure they more than makeup for in secluded bays.
 If you’re looking to get off the beaten path and soak up the sun with a side of snorkelling, then these islands are perfect for you.
 This guide shares how to visit Nam Du and Hon Son islands in Vietnam.

 Nam Du and Hon Son are some of the smallest tropical islands to visit in Vietnam.
 Located 90km off the coast, south of the larger and more commonly visited island of Phu Quoc lies the Nam Du archipelago including the islands of Nam Du, Hon Son and more.